10 children found living in horrible conditions, police say

-"This is absolutely appalling," Ina Rogers said, standing in the doorway of her Fairfield home while giving reporters her reaction to charges she and her husband abused--even tortured--their 10 children.
+"This is absolutely appalling," said Ina Rogers, standing in the doorway of her Fairfield home while giving reporters her reaction to charges she and her husband abused and even tortured their 10 children.

 GRAPHIC PHOTO WARNING: This report includes photos that may be disturbing to some viewers.